 1. Curriculum Vitae Overview

-Curriculum Vitaes (CVs) are often a part of the graduate school application package, particularly for research / academic programs.
-Traditionally, CVs have an academic focus - they present a complete picture of your academic achievements, publications (if any) and scholarly interests, as well as skills developed through academic degrees and related teaching or research experience.
-If you are applying to a more applied graduate program, you may be asked for a resume rather than a CV.
+Curriculum Vitaes (CVs) are frequently required for graduate school applications, especially for research-intensive or academic programs.
+Traditionally academic in focus, CVs offer a comprehensive overview of your academic achievements, publications (if any), scholarly interests, and skills gained through academic degrees and related teaching or research experience.
+For more applied graduate programs, a resume might be requested instead

 As you begin to compile your CV, here are some questions to consider:

-• What relevant experiences have I had?
+- What relevant experiences do I possess?
 (Look under “Suggested Sections of the Curriculum Vitae” for ideas on what constitutes relevant experience)

 2. Curriculum Vitae Suggested Sections

-The following are suggested categories for your CV.
-Select and order your categories to highlight your relevant skills, experiences and achievements to appeal to the priorities of your intended program of study.
-When organizing the information within each category, list items in reverse chronological order, with the most recent information appearing first.
+The following are suggested CV categories.
+Select and order them strategically to emphasize your relevant skills, experiences and achievements aligning with the priorities of your intended program of study.
+When organizing the information within each category, present information in reverse chronological order, with the most recent items first.

 Personal Information